AlaaLab/ETAB/docs/data_access.md

 ### References and acknowledgments

-If you use ETAB, please acknowledge the authors who contributed by sharing the publicly accessible echocardiography datasets by citing the following references.
+If you use ETAB in your research, please acknowledge the authors who contributed by sharing the publicly accessible echocardiography datasets involved in ETAB by citing the following references.

 ***EchoNet data***